Rutgerdj/advent-of-code-leaderboard/readme.md

 Can be installed as follows:\
 settings -> more tools -> extensions -> toggle developer mode -> load unpacked

+### Updating the extension
+When you want to update the extension you should not uninstall the old version and then install the new version.\
+Instead you should replace the old files with the new files and click on the refresh icon for the extension on the `chrome://extensions/` page.

-### Setup
+### Usage
-You need to set a leaderboard identifier before the extension can work.\
+You can just browse AOC like you normally would, once you complete a challenge your progress is automatically saved.

-This can be done by clicking on the extension icon in your browsers' menubar.
-In the popup you can set the leaderboardId (as well as a username).
+Via the popup of the extension (click the icon in the menubar) you can join or leave a leaderboard.